dqops/dqo/docs/client/models/table_comparison_results.md

 ___

-## TableComparisonResultsModel
+## TableComparisonColumnResultsModel
-The table comparison result model with the summary information about the most recent table comparison that was performed.
+The table comparison column results model with the information about the most recent table comparison relating to a single compared column.

 **The structure of this object is described below**